la2050/archive/_organizations/a-d-architecture-and-design-museum-los-angeles.md

     - 'http://maker.good.is/myla2050/projects/NEVERBUILT.html'
   year_submitted:
     - '2013'
-  org_summary:
-    - "<p> The A+D Architecture and Design Museum > Los Angeles was founded in 2001.
-A+D is the only cultural institution in the United States showcasing continuous programs on architecture and design.
-Through exhibits, symposia, multi-disciplinary projects, educational and community programming, A+D is a showcase for the work of important regional, national and international designers, providing a forum for contemporary issues in architecture, urbanism, and design. <p/>\n \n \n \n \n \n <p> A+D has collaborated with important institutions such as the The Getty Center, AIA, SCI-Arc, the LA Forum as well as emerging and established architects.
-The museum has produced over 30 world class exhibits and received Awards of Merit for education programming from The American Architectural Foundation.
-It's also received multi-year grants from the Department of Cultural Affairs; explored the frontiers of design through concerts incorporating cutting edge computer graphics and electronic sound; and hosted panels moderated by a diverse group including L.A.
-Times Architecture Critic Christopher Hawthorne, City Planner Gail Goldberg, journalist Frances Anderton, actor/pundit Harry Shearer and Councilman Bernard Parks. <p/>\n \n \n \n \n \n <p> A+D has been awarded back to back grants from the Getty Foundation for Pacific Standard Time (2011) and Pacfiic Standard Time Presents: Modern Architecture in L.A.
-(2012).
-For PST, the museum presented â€œEames Words,â€\x9D an exhibition that highlighted the ideas, rather than the creations, of the pioneering designers Charles and Ray Eames.
-For Pacific Standard Time Presents, the upcoming 2013 show, the museum has created â€œWindshield Perspective,â€\x9D an examination of the Los Angeles urban landscape as seen through the cityâ€™s unexplored and unrepresented boulevards. <p/>\n \n \n \n \n \n <p> A+D hosts exhibit openings and events that are well-attended and garner attention and good will.
-These events are an integral part of the Museumâ€™s purpose: comprehensive programming that incorporates academic and professional development with public outreach that is social and educational: Exhibitions of progressive architecture and design; topical lectures and seminars; student and professional design charrettes; education programs; architecture, design, urban tours; film screenings; book launches; internship opportunities; collaborations with community foundations focusing on at-risk youth; collaborations with cultural and educational institutions, locally and worldwide. <p/>"
 title: A+D Architecture and Design Museum > Los Angeles
-uri: /organizations/a-d-architecture-and-design-museum-los-angeles/
 extrapolated_project_ids:
   - '3102004'
 project_titles_from_extrapolated_project_ids:
-  - 'Never Built: Los Angeles'
-project_titles:
-  - 'Never Built: Los Angeles'
-project_titles_from_project_ids:
   - 'Never Built: Los Angeles'
 original_project_titles:
   - 'Never Built: Los Angeles'